Exact dynamics of two holes in two-leg antiferromagnetic ladders: Introduction

 \section{Introduction}

-Quantum simulation experiments have matured to the level, where they push our understanding of many-body quantum dynamics and inspire new approximate theoretical tools \cite{Chen2021,Sinha2022,Grusdt2018_2,Blomquist2020,Nielsen2022_2} that allow us to explore the complex spatial structures arising in e.g. Fermi-Hubbard systems \cite{2010Esslinger,Boll2016,Cheuk2016b,Mazurenko2017,Hilker2017,Brown2017,Chiu2018,Brown2019,Koepsell2019,Chiu2019,Koepsell2020,Brown2020a,Vijayan2020,Hartke2020,Brown2020b,Ji2021,Gall2021}.
+Quantum simulation experiments have matured to the level, where they push our understanding of many-body quantum dynamics and inspire new approximate theoretical tools \cite{Chen2021,Sinha2022,Grusdt2018_2,Blomquist2020,Nielsen2022_2} that allow us to explore the complex spatial structures arising in e.g. Fermi-Hubbard systems \cite{2010Esslinger,Boll2016,Cheuk2016b,Mazurenko2017,Hilker2017,Brown2017,Chiu2018,Brown2019,Koepsell2019,Chiu2019,Brown2020a,Vijayan2020,Hartke2020,Brown2020b,Koepsell2021,Ji2021,Gall2021}.
 A major driver for this line of research is to better understand the microscopic origins of high-temperature superconductivity \cite{highTc}, which basic phenomenology may be explained by the interaction and ensuing pairing of dopants in Fermi-Hubbard systems \cite{Emery1987,Schrieffer1988,Dagotto1994}.
-Recent experiments \cite{Hirthe2023} have for the first time successfully demonstrated that cold-atom simulators can achieve and probe the formation of such pairs.
+Recent experiments \cite{Hirthe2023} have for the first time successfully demonstrated that cold-atom simulators can achieve and probe the formation of such pairs in a particular kind of spin ladders.
 Whereas these experiments were still limited to rather small system sizes, they have shown a great promise in how we can understand these mechanisms from the bottom-up perspective, and the approximate theoretical description of this situation \cite{Bohrdt2022} suggests that the system supports a strong binding of the dopants, in contrast to the usual scenario in two-dimensional square lattice geometries \cite{Eder1992,Boninsegni1993,Poilblanc1994,Chernyshev1998,Hamer1998,Vidmar2013,Mezzacapo2016}.
+Importantly, spin ladders also arise in compound materials supporting unconventional superconductivity \cite{Uehara1996,Dagotto1992}.
+While these compounds are mainly probed in scattering experiments \cite{Eccleston1998,Notbohm2007,Lake2010,Schlappa2009,Schlappa2018,Kumar2019}, cold-atom simulators give direct access to spatial correlations and nonequilibrium dynamics \cite{Hilker2017,Vijayan2020,Koepsell2021}.

 Inspired by this development, we analyze a situation, in which we may gain \emph{exact} results for the binding and nonequilibrium dynamics of dopants in a mixed-dimensional Fermi-Hubbard system [Figs. \ref{fig.introfig}(a)-\ref{fig.introfig}(b)].
 The main theoretical difficulty in previous studies \cite{Bohrdt2022} has been to fully describe isotropic spin couplings, coming with the complication of an underlying order-disorder phase transition as the trans-leg spin coupling is increased \cite{hida1992,sandvik1994,scalettar1994,sandvik1995,chubukov1995,Gall2021}.
 However, by restricting the spin interactions to the Ising type, the underlying spin lattice always supports a perfectly Ne{\'e}l-ordered ground state.
 Based on this simplification, we find that we can describe the low-energy single- and two-hole eigenstates exactly in this case, whether they be on the same or separate legs [Figs. \ref{fig.introfig}(a)-\ref{fig.introfig}(b)].
 Furthermore, using the precise insights into the two-hole eigenstates, we calculate the exact quench dynamics following the sudden creation of two holes as nearest neighbors.
 Here, Figs. \ref{fig.introfig}(c)-\ref{fig.introfig}(d) show the result of holes on separate legs.
 We find that the dynamics can be divided into two characteristic regimes.
 First, the holes perform independent quantum walks, meaning that they blow apart ballistically.
 Second, as the holes diverge from each other, a confining string of overturned spins forms between them.
 Eventually, the holes are slowed down by this confinement and aperiodic oscillations in the strings, and thereby in the inter-hole distance, take place around a well-defined long-time average.